pananton/busrpc-spec/busrpc.md

 ### `Params` and `Retval`

 `Params` and `Retval` are predefined structures, which describe method parameters and return value.
 Both of this structures may be omitted in `MethodDesc`.

-Missing or empty `Params` structure means that method does not have any parameters. `MethodDesc` without nested `Retval` describes a [one-way method](#class), which does not involve any reply when method gets called.
+Missing or empty `Params` structure means that method does not have any parameters.

+`MethodDesc` without nested `Retval` describes a [one-way method](#class), which does not involve any reply when method gets called.
 This means the caller can't determine when and whether one-way method call is processed. `MethodDesc` with empty `Retval` describes a regular method, for which reply, albeit empty, is sent when the call is processed.

-Consider method `sign_in` from a class `user`, described in the previous section.
-This method is used to sign in user to the application and can be seen as `Result user::sign_in(string password)`.
+Consider two methods from a `user` class described in the previous section:
+* method `sign_in` verifies user credentials (`username` obtained from the object identifier and `password` passed in method parameters) and signs in user to the application if verification is passed; in pseudocode this method can be seen as `Result user::sign_in(string password)`
+* one-way method `on_signed_in` is invoked if user successfully signed in and provides other services with an ability to implement arbitrary actions for signed in user (for example, notify user contacts that he is online); in pseudocode this method can be seen as `void user::on_signed_in()`

 ```
 // file ./api/chat/user/sign_in/method.proto

-syntax = "proto3";
-package busrpc.api.chat.user.sign_in;

-// The result of user login.
+// ...

 enum Result {
   RESULT_SUCCESS = 0;
   RESULT_UNKNOWN_USERNAME = 1;
   RESULT_INVALID_PASSWORD = 2;
 }

-// Sign in user to the application.
 message MethodDesc {
   message Params {
     string password = 1;